 The Crapo Hill landfill is an award-winning, fully lined landfill that has provided environmentally responsible and affordable solid waste disposal capacity for the Town of Dartmouth and the City of New Bedford since opening in 1995.
-It has a landfill gas-to-energy facility on site that produces renewable energy from the decomposing waste.
+It has a landfill gas-to-energy facility on site that produces electrical energy from the decomposing waste- enough to power an estimated 1,700 homes!
 The District contracts directly with waste haulers serving the member communities and surrounding areas and the LANDFILL IS NOT OPEN TO THE GENERAL PUBLIC.

 Municipal Solid Waste management is highly regulated.
 Waste has to be carefully managed to prevent nuisance conditions and impacts to the environment.
 The staff at Crapo Hill work diligently to manage the incoming waste responsibly and to minimize impacts to our neighbors.
 We invite interested parties to schedule a tour to see the operations in person and to learn more about how waste is managed!

-The District is working to maximize the useful life of the landfill by working closely with staff from the City of New Bedford and the Town of Dartmouth to promote an integrated waste management program that prioritizes waste reduction, reuse of materials, proper recycling, and composting and anaerobic digestion of organic wastes as essential means to reduce reliance on disposal facilities and to align with MassDEP’s Waste Disposal Bans and 2030 Solid Waste Master Plan: Working Together Towards Zero Waste.
+The District is working to maximize the useful life of the landfill by working closely with staff from the City of New Bedford and the Town of Dartmouth to prioritize waste reduction, reuse of materials, proper recycling, and composting and anaerobic digestion of organic wastes to reduce reliance on disposal facilities and to align with MassDEP’s Waste Disposal Bans and 2030 Solid Waste Master Plan: Working Together Towards Zero Waste.
 The District is also conducting strategic planning for the long-term management of solid waste from its member communities after the landfill closes.

 Crapo Hill landfill is currently about 50 acres in size and sits on a 152-acre parcel.
-It is permitted to accept up to 574 tons of municipal solid waste (MSW) per day, however the District currently accepts a lot less to preserve capacity for future use by the member communities.
-The landfill currently has an estimated 4 years of disposal capacity remaining in the currently constructed landfill cells, and additional cells have always been anticipated and are currently being designed.
-The District is permitted by MassDEP to use 70 acres for landfilling and is working to design, permit, and construct the next landfill cell within the footprint of the existing parcel.
-The next landfill cell is expected to provide an additional 4-5 years of capacity.
-The District does not plan to expand the landfill parcel beyond the existing site footprint and works to maximize the useful life of the existing facility.
+It is permitted to accept up to 574 tons of municipal solid waste (MSW) per day, however the District currently accepts much less to preserve capacity for future use by the member communities.
+The landfill currently has an estimated 4-5 years of disposal capacity remaining in the currently constructed landfill cells, and additional cells have always been anticipated and are currently being designed.
+The District has been permitted by MassDEP to use 70 acres of the 152-acre site for landfilling and is working to design, permit, and construct the next landfill cell within the footprint of the existing parcel.
+The next landfill cell is expected to provide an additional 4-5 years of capacity, pending the final design.
+The District does not plan to expand the landfill beyond the existing site assigned area and works to maximize the useful life of the existing facility.

 The landfill sits on a 152-acre wooded site located in North Dartmouth on the Freetown line.
 It was purchased by the District in 1982 after Dartmouth and New Bedford joined together to form a Refuse District under Massachusetts General Laws, Chapter 40, Section 44A-K and a special act of the State Legislature.
 It took 12 years of regulatory changes and re-design before the District issued a 20-year bond for $11 million to construct and equip the Crapo Hill Landfill, which opened in 1995.
 Crapo Hill is a fully lined landfill that has been constructed using the best available environmental engineering practices.